RasaHQ/paraphraser/Readme.md

 - Go through the green door, but don't walk over the red tiles.
 ```

 It uses a transformer based natural language generation model which has been trained on a large text corpus mined from the web.
-It supports 30 different languages.(See model details below for more information).
+It supports 30 different languages (See model details below for the complete list of languages supported).
 The tool was primarily built as part of building a data augmentation pipeline inside the Rasa Open Source framework but you can use it for generating paraphrases for any of your use case as well.

 Feedback is welcome!

 **Warning: Please be aware that since the underlying model is trained on a large corpus from the web, it can generate offensive content too.
-The tool doesn't filter/detect any such content as of now.**
+The tool doesn't filter/detect any such content as of now.
+Any attempt to generate offensive content using the tool is highly discouraged.**

 ## Docker setup